-Title: TOS Protocol and Procedure: Small Mammal Sampling Date: 04/10/2014 NEON Doc. #: NEON.DOC.00481 Author: K. Thibault Revision: D
+Title: TOS Protocol and Procedure: Small Mammal Sa mall Mammal Sampling Date: 12/08/2014 NEON Doc. #: NEON.DOC.000481 Author: K. Thibault Revision: E

-SOP H: Data Entry and Verification
+SOP G Data Entry and Verification

 - 1. Enter information from datasheet into NEON CI digital system.
 This should be done at the end of the sampling day.
-If not possible, then as soon as possible, but no more 14 days after the end of the sampling bout. - Enter data in format provided in Excel file (RD[09]). - Follow QA/QC procedures for ensuring accurate transcription of data (RD[11]). - Include notes on all deviations from procedures.
-Indicate what was done and why. - Mam\capturedata Table: - i.
-Enter the data from the rows on the datasheet, including only entries for traps with capture data, traps with any values in the Notes field, or plots with no captures indicated in the Notes field.
+If not possible, then as soon as possible, but no more 14 days after the end of the sampling bout. - a.
+Enter data in format provided in Excel file (RD[06]).
+Follow QA/QC procedures for ensuring accurate transcription of data (RD[04]). - b.
+Include notes on all deviations from procedures.
+Indicate what was done and why. - c.
+Mam_capturedata Table: - Enter the data from the rows on the datasheet, including only entries for traps with capture data, traps with any values in the Notes field, or plots with no captures indicated in the Notes field.
 Be sure that every record has a value in the date and plot fields.
 If a trap coordinate is not written down, but the record applies at the trap-level (not the plot-level), enter a 'XX' into the trap coordinate field.
-All other fields can be left blank, if they are blank on the datasheet. - Mam\pernight Table: - Enter a record for each combination of plotID and date when trapping was scheduled to occur.
-If weather or other circumstances prevent trapping when scheduled, enter a '0' in the trapsSet field and provide the details of the circumstance in the remarks field. - ii.
-Enter the employee ID of the technicians involved into the measuredBy and recordedBy fields.
-If more than one technician was involved, add the IDs into additional columns., naming the fields aMeasuredBy, bMeasuredBy, etc. - Mam\perbout Table - i.
-Enter a record for each sampling bout at each site, indicating the startDate of the bout and the versions of the sampling protocol and dichotomous keys used. - 2.
-Scan and then file hard copy of datasheet, as described in RD[09].
+All other fields can be left blank, if they are blank on the datasheet.